-How Do You Learn to Recognize Emotional Manipulation by Family Members?
+How Do You Learn to Recognize Emotional Manipulation in Your Family Members?

-- Using guilt.
-Emotional manipulators frequently use guilt to control their family.
+Emotional manipulators frequently use guilt to control their families.
 Family members can use passive-aggressive tactics to manipulate you.
 They can also find your weak spots, so it’s easier to make you feel guilty.
 Manipulators will pretend to be victims, so you’ll feel sorry for them.
 If you refuse to go along with the charade, they will accuse you of being insensitive and mean.
 They can make you feel guilty in order to get sympathy.
 This is another important sign to recognize.

 You can recognize emotional manipulation and refuse to let the family member take control of you or your actions.
 These relationships are unhealthy and toxic.
 Seek professional help if you need to, but it’s important to make positive changes to the relationship or let the relationship go.